balderdashy/sails-docs/reference/websockets/sails.io.js/sails.io.js.md

 ### Configuring the `sails.io.js` library

-> This section focuses on the most common runtime environment for the socket client: the browser.
+> This section focuses on the most common runtime environment for the JavaScript socket client: the browser.
 See the [`sails.io.js` GitHub repository](github.com/balderdashy/sails.io.js) for help configuring the socket client for use in a Node.js script.

 There are two ways to configure Sails' socket client in the browser: using HTML attributes on the `<script>` tag or by programmatically modifying the `io.sails` object.

+> **Note:**
+> As of Sails v0.12.0, only the four most configuration options are supported via HTML attributes: `autoConnect`, `environment`, `headers`, and `url`.

 ##### Basic configuration using HTML attributes

-The easiest way to configure the socket client is by sticking one or more HTML attributes on the script tag:
+The easiest way to configure the most common settings for the socket client is by sticking one or more HTML attributes on the script tag:

 ```html
 <script src="/js/dependencies/sails.io.js"